Unwrap the Present: How to Use This Essential Italian Tense

 Canto samba rock. — I sing samba rock.

-Similar –are verbs that you can practice conjugating include: volare (to fly), portare (to wear, to bring) and abitare (to live [somewhere]).
+Similar –are verbs include: volare (to fly), portare (to wear, to bring) and abitare (to live [somewhere]).

 Conjugating –ere Verbs

-Present tense verbs with an infinitive ending in –ere have that ending removed and then get the following endings added to form their conjugations.
+For present tense verbs with an infinitive ending in –ere, you’ll remove the ending and replace it with one of the following endings.
 We’ll take the example of credere (to believe), so the stem is cred– and the endings are:

 Non credo in quel dio. — I don’t believe in that god.